ivantha/stego-py/README.md

 ```

 find the encypted image in the dist folder.
+For this your parent image should be same or larger in size than the child image.

 #### Decryption

+When decrypting the image, we unmerge the last 4 bits (least significant) from the given image which belongs to the child image(most significant bits of thehidden image).Then concatenate 4 zero bits because we are working with 8 bit values.

 Use de_stego.show().Give you own file path for the image you want to decrypt in,